Project in e-Commerce (Revision 2)

 - No one is available to supervise your study.

-- Your proposal is not deemed to be equivalent to a 400-level study.
+- Your proposal is not deemed to be equivalent to a 400-level course of study.

 - Your proposal is inadequate in terms of scope, depth, or focus.